-- 34. (1) The minimum terms and conditions of employment to be agreed between an appointing officer and a staff member under section 43(3) of the Law, shall be those specified in Schedule 1. - (2) Subject to regulations 29, 30 and 35, the tenure of staff shall be as follows- - (a) Caymanians shall be employed on an open-term employment agreement, except where - - the staff member is past the retirement age, in which case the appointment shall be on a fixed-term employment agreement for a period of no more than two years; - (ii) the duties of the position to which the appointment relates have a finite life, in which case the appointment shall be on a fixed-term employment agreement for a period equal to the life of the duties; or - (iii) the appointing officer determines that there are good reasons why the staff member should be appointed on a fixed-term employment agreement; and - (b) non-Caymanians shall be employed on fixed-term employment agreement for a period of no more than three years.
+- 34. (1) The minimum terms and conditions of employment to be agreed between an appointing officer and a staff member under section 43(3) of the Law, shall be those specified in Schedule 1. - (2) Subject to regulations 29, 30 and 35, the tenure of staff shall be as follows - (a) Caymanians shall be employed on an open-term employment agreement, except where - (i) the staff member is past the normal retirement age, in which case the appointment shall be on a fixed-term employment agreement for a period of no more than two years; - (ii) the duties of the position to which the appointment relates have a finite life, in which case the appointment shall be on a fixed-term employment agreement for a period equal to the life of the duties; - (iii) the appointing officer determines that there are good reasons why the staff member should be appointed on a fixed-term employment agreement; - (iv) the staff member is being reemployed as a result of taking phased retirement; and - (b) non-Caymanians shall be employed on fixed-term employment agreement for a period of no more than three years.